mail-ecnu/VMAgent/docs/source/visualization/format.md

 ## Supported Data Formats

-We support data files in two formats: `Data` or `Row Data` in a single pickle file.
+We support data files in two formats: `Data` or `Raw Data` in a single pickle file.

 ## Objects